gamemanual0/gm0/source/docs/software/control-system-internals.rst

 ========================

-When using any method in the FTC SDK that accesses hardware, be that setting motor power, reading an encoder, a sensor, etc a :term:`LynxCommand` is sent.
+When using any method in the FTC SDK that accesses hardware, be that setting motor power, reading an encoder, a sensor, etc., a :term:`LynxCommand` is sent.

 .. note::
    :term:`LynxCommands <LynxCommand>` are not sent directly from the Robot